 The following tools are needed to complete the package installation:

 To use this package, you must also have Duck Creek Policy and the following.

 Installing the Package

 After you are granted access to the Content Exchange packages you requested, use the Content Exchange Package Utility to install the package.
 This utility can be run on the server or on your local machine.

 To install a package:

-- Download and install the Content Exchange Package Utility.
+- Download and install version 3.5.0 of the Content Exchange Package Utility.